 Section 5 In order to vote a member must be in good standing.
 [State what constitutes “good standing.”
 This may include payment of dues or meeting attendance requirement.
 If there is an attendance requirement, specify the number of excused and/or unexcused absences that results in loss of voting privileges, and define what constitutes an excused absence, if applicable.]

 ARTICLE VIII ADVISOR(S)

 Section 1 The organization shall [elect/appoint] an individual employed as a faculty or staff member by [name of campus] to serve as the university advisor to this organization.
 Auxiliary staff and student assistants are not eligible to serve as advisors.
-The advisor shall fulfill the responsibilities specified in the [name of campus handbook governing student organizations].
+The advisor shall fulfill the responsibilities specified in the Advisor Orientation.
 Advisors shall serve on an academic year basis or until their successor has been selected.

 ARTICLE IX EXECUTIVE COMMITTEE